mbloch/mapshaper/README.md

 ### Acknowledgements

-Thanks to [Shan Carter](https://github.com/shancarter) for help designing mapshaper's web interface :)
+Thanks to [Shan Carter](https://github.com/shancarter) for help designing mapshaper's web interface.

-And thanks to Mark Harrower for collaborating on the [original MapShaper program](http://mapshaper.com/test/OldMapShaper.swf) at the University of Wisconsin &ndash; Madison.
+Thanks to Mark Harrower for collaborating on the [original MapShaper program](http://mapshaper.com/test/OldMapShaper.swf) at the University of Wisconsin &ndash; Madison.

 ### Future development